-Whilst the above means that, yes, you can eat ice cream, or burgers, or pizza, or any other food and still lose weight IIFYM was never meant to justify or advocate for eating MOSTLY junk food to lose weight.
+Whilst the above means that, yes, you can eat ice cream, or burgers, or pizza, or any other food and still lose weight, IIFYM was never meant to justify or advocate for eating MOSTLY junk food to do so.
 Sure, people have done it (remember that Twinkie diet guy) and it’s cool from a proof-of-concept point of view, but that’s moronic for a thousand reasons and plenty of other people have written about why so I won’t blather on about it.

 However, aspects of this image are both disingenuous and sabotaging.

 Images of “dieters” consuming whole tubs of ice cream or frequently having calorie-dense bombs of meals are commonplace, usually accompanied with captions about how “just because you’re dieting doesn’t mean you can’t enjoy xyz”.

 The problem with this is simple – when dieters spend all day juggling their macros to justify having large servings of treats while still fitting their macros (and without sacrificing #progress towards their #goals), they by definition spend 23 hours of their day in a dietary pattern that is JUST as restrictive as the “bro-dieting” they are railing against.

 What’s more, fetishizing treats and attempting to hoard calories/macros for a meal late in the day serves as a double-headed beast of unhealthy behaviour.